andrewdyates/matrix_to_adjacency/README.md

 matrix_to_adjacency
 ===================

-Convert a numeric numpy matrix into an integer-enumerated, text-formatted adjacency list.
+Convert a numpy matrix into an integer-enumerated text adjacency list.

 ###Functions###
 _Imported as module._